Orbit equivalences of $\mathbb{R}$-covered Anosov flows and hyperbolic-like actions on the line: Proofs of Theorems and

-\begin{definition} We say an element $f \in \HomeoZ$ is {\em hyperbolic-like} if it has exactly two fixed points in $[0,1)$, one attracting and one repelling. \end{definition} In the context of the action of the fundamental group of a 3-manifold with a skew-Anosov flow on the stable leaf space (which is what we have in mind), Thurston \cite{slithering} calls such elements {\em space-like} homeomorphisms.
+\begin{definition} We say an element $f \in \HomeoZ$ is {\em hyperbolic-like} if it has exactly two fixed points in $[0,1)$, one attracting and one repelling, and a group action $\rho: G \to \Homeo(\bR)$ is hyperbolic-like if its image lies in $\HomeoZ$ and every element with fixed points is hyperbolic-like. \end{definition}

+In the context of the action of the fundamental group of a 3-manifold with a skew-Anosov flow on the stable leaf space (which is what we have in mind), Thurston \cite{slithering} calls hyperbolic-like elements {\em space-like} homeomorphisms.
 Since this notation is not commonplace, we have chosen the terminology ``hyperbolic-like" since the induced action of such elements on $\bR/\bZ$ are topologically conjugate to hyperbolic M\"obius transformations.

 If $a$ is a hyperbolic-like element, we will use the notation $a_+$ and $a_-$ to denote an attracting, respectively, repelling, fixed point for $a$.
 For two hyperbolic-like elements $a$ and $b$, we say the fixed sets of $a$ and $b$ are {\em linked} if each connected component of $\R \smallsetminus \fix(a)$ contains a fixed point for $b$, or if $a$ and $b$ have fixed points in common.
 We say they are {\em unlinked} otherwise.
 By convention, when we speak about the order of fixed points on $\bR$, we use the notation